spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 Whenever the connection gets closed on a worker, that worker receives a `DisconnectOp` object.
 It contains the reason behind the disconnection and triggers a disconnect event in the GDK.

-You can listen for this event using the `Worker` object inside the `WorkerConnector` class in order to perform any kind of disconnection logic necessary.
+You can listen for this event using the `Worker` object inside the `WorkerConnector` class in order to perform your disconnection logic.

 ```csharp
 namespace YourGame